OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 ## Acts 7:52

-Which of the prophets did your ancestors not persecute?
-They killed those who foretold the coming of the Righteous One, and now you have become His betrayers and murderers—
+Which of the prophets did your ancestors ever fail to persecute?
+They killed those who announced the coming of the Righteous One, and now you have become His betrayers and murderers—

 ## Acts 7:53